ministryofjustice/cfe-civil/README.md

 CFE-Civil has several kinds of tests:

+* End to End (E2E) tests
 * Integration tests defined in Spreadsheets and using RSpec
 * Integration tests using Cucumber
 * Unit tests - using RSpec

 For the purpose of each type of test, see: [CFE-Civil Test pyramid](https://docs.google.com/drawings/d/1XADSXrS-wQ6GHWo8b5JLdnWEHjrR_OyX5xT2uB4_jI4/edit)

+### End to End (E2E) tests

+The E2E tests perform user journeys using CCQ's web interface, using both CCQ and CFE-Civil running together.
+This helps us spot real-world incompitibilities between CCQ's requests and what CFE-Civil accepts.

+The test cases are defined in the CCQ repo: https://github.com/ministryofjustice/laa-estimate-financial-eligibility-for-legal-aid/tree/main/spec/end_to_end

+E2E tests are run by the [CircleCI config](.circleci/config.yml) - see the `end2end_tests` workflow.
+### RSpec tests

+The RSpec test suite in </spec> includes "Integration tests (spreadsheets)" and "other RSpec tests", but not "Integration tests (cucumber)" or E2E tests.

 #### Environment variables for Integration tests (spreadsheets)

 Before you can run the spreadsheet integration tests you will need to set up a `.env` file in the root folder of your clone of this repo.

-Obtain the `.env` file from LastPass - look in the folder `Shared-LAA-Eligibility-Platform`, under item `Environment variables to run CFE ISPEC (spreadsheet) tests`.
-Reach out to the team if you don't have access.
+Obtain the `.env` file from 1Password - look in the folder `LAA-Eligibility-Platform`, under item `Environment variables to run CFE ISPEC (spreadsheet) tests`.
+If you don't have access, see: [Tech we use - 1Password](https://dsdmoj.atlassian.net/wiki/spaces/EPT/pages/4323606529/Tech+we+use#1Password)

 Environment variables: